mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 [Visualizing Twitter Sentiment](https://www.csc.ncsu.edu/faculty/healey/tweet_viz/) is a great way to see what sentiment analysis looks like in action.
 Try #wlu20 to see how the first-years are feeling.

 ## Tools

-### Wordle
+### Evaluation questions
-Word clouds are a simple way to get started.
-Copy and paste text from the RTP into [Wordle](http://www.wordle.net/).

 * What do you think of the results?
 What's surprising?
 What's not?
 * How about the tool itself?
 What options do you have?
 * What can you do with the results?
 * What is useful about this tool and type of analysis?
+* Are the visualizations meaningful?
+Easy to decipher?
+Why or why not?
+* Compare and contrast tools.

+### Wordle
+Word clouds are a simple way to get started.
+Copy and paste text from the RTP into [Wordle](http://www.wordle.net/).

 ### Voyant
 [Voyant](http://www.voyant-tools.org/) is a popular text analysis tool.
 It accepts single documents or entire corpora.
 The number of features can be a little overwhelming, so be sure to check out the [documentation](http://www.voyant-tools.org/docs/#!/guide/about).

 I recommend [running Voyant locally](http://docs.voyant-tools.org/resources/run-your-own/voyant-server/) so it doesn't stress their servers.

-* Which Voyant feature is particularly intriguing?
-Which is hard to understand?
-* What benefits does Voyant have over Wordle?
-* Are the visualizations meaningful?
-Easy to decipher?
-Why or why not?

 ### AntConc
 [AntConc](http://www.laurenceanthony.net/software/antconc/) is another tool for performing linguistic analysis of a corpus.

 The Programming Historian has a lesson on "[Corpus Analysis with AntConc](http://programminghistorian.org/lessons/corpus-analysis-with-antconc)."

 ### Google n-gram and Bookworm

-JSTOR DFR

 Serendip